tbela99/carousel/README.md

 ### Options:

 * container  - (*mixed*) the element that contains the panels.
-* circular: determines how the carousel behave when it reaches the bounds.
+* circular: determines how the carousel behaves when it reaches the bounds.
 * left - (*mixed*) element that moves carousel the the left when clicked.
 * right - (*mixed*) element that moves carousel the the right when clicked.
 * mode - (*string*, optional) the carousel mode. allowed values are *vertical* and *horizontal*